 During the summer months, it gets absolutely packed, with rows of sunbeds filling up by mid-morning and beach bars pumping out summer tunes.

-However, during the off season, it is the only beach you need to visit.
+However, during the off-season, it is the only beach you need to visit.
 It has everything!

 Ksamil Islands Beaches

-Explroing the islands was one of the highlights of Ksamil for me.
+Exploring the islands was one of the highlights of Ksamil for me.
 It’s the perfect place to go snorkeling and you could even swim to the closest one.

 Abiori Beach

 The beach itself boasts soft white sands and clear, inviting waters, making it an ideal location for a day of relaxation and swimming.
-Although it gets very crowded and feels toruisty, I do really enjoy it here.
+Although it gets very crowded and feels touristy, I do really enjoy it here.
 We paid €60 for one of the cabanas with a net you can chill in right above the water.

-Abiori Restaurant Pizzeria which runs the beach is one of the best in town.
+Abiori Restaurant Pizzeria, which runs the beach, is one of the best in town.
 Mostly because the service is really friendly, something that is not easy to come by in Ksamil during the summer months.

-Lori Beach
+Puerto Rico & Lori Beach

-The beach is well-kept, with sun loungers available for rent and a cozy bar nearby serving drinks and snacks.
-There’s also a raised wooden deck if you prefer not to be on the sand.
-We paid 2500 LEK for two sunbeds and an umbrella in the first row.
+The beaches are well-kept, with sun loungers available for rent and bars serving drinks and snacks.
+On both sides, there are also raised wooden decks if you prefer not to be on the sand.

 Ksamil (Castle) Beach